oasis-open/odata-rapid/docs/rapid-pro-read.md

 }
 ```

-The result skips the first member and returns the next two.
+The `skip` option is used to specify how many members at the beginning of a collection to ignore; `top` refers to how many members to return from the beginning of the remaining collection.
+Therefore, in this example, the result skips the first member and returns the next two.

 The `@count` property denotes the total number of resources in the collection, and is not affected by `skip` or `top`.
 There is no next link because all two of the requested resources are returned.